-CAREER & TECHINCAL EDUCATION PROGRAMS
+CAREER & TECHNICAL EDUCATION PROGRAMS CAREER IN A YEAR FLORIDA'S PUBLIC TECHNICAL COLLEGE SYSTEM Programs that can be completed in one (1) year or less.
 Career and Technical Education (CTE) Programs' instructional delivery methods are approved by the Commission of the Council on Occupational Education (COE), ATC's accreditation agency.

-The following are approved delivery methods:

-- Traditional: All instructional hours required to be completed on campus - Hybrid: Less than 100% of required instructional hours available via distance education (online) - Distance Education: 100% or more of required instructional hours available via distance education (online)

-For Distance Education/Hybrid Courses: Students enrolled in distance education (online) and/or hybrid courses should have daily access to a computer with internet and must have a valid e-mail address that they check daily.
+Atlantic Technical College is accredited by the Commission of the Council on Occupational Education 7840 Roswell Road, Bldg.
+300 Ste.
+325, Atlanta, GA 30350 800.917.2081 | Fax: 770.396.3790 | council.org The following are approved delivery methods: - Traditional: All instructional hours required to be completed on campus - Hybrid: Less than 100% of required instructional hours available via distance education (online) - Distance Education: 100% or more of required instructional hours available via distance education (online) For Distance Education/Hybrid Courses: Students enrolled in distance education (online) and/or hybrid courses should have daily access to a computer with internet and must have a valid email address that they check daily.
 Additionally, students should have all necessary hardware and software components required by their technology program or adult education course.